 Eggs are misperceived by many as a "forbidden" food.
-Today's research shows that one egg yolk a day is okay for most healthy people, as long as their total cholesterol intake comes in at 300 milligrams a day or less.
-(One large yolk has about 185 milligrams of cholesterol; egg whites are cholesterol free.)
+Today's research shows that one egg yolk a day is fine for most healthy people, as long as their total cholesterol intake comes in at 300 milligrams a day or less.
+(One large yolk has about 185 milligrams of cholesterol; egg whites are cholesterol-free.)

 Benefits: One large egg has just 70 calories.
 Yet, it's a good source of protein and a source of vitamins A and D (41 IU), B complex vitamins and phosphorus.
 Beyond that, eggs supply lutein and zeaxanthin, which may promote healthy vision.